 A shoulder separation can result from a fall or severe trauma at the shoulder joint.
 The injury affects the acromioclavicular joint, or AC joint, where the collarbone (clavicle) and the highest point of the shoulder blade (acromion) meet.

 If a deformity appears, the injury is easier to identify.
-However, if there is not a deformity, a diagnosis is based on the location of the pain and an X-ray and, in some cases, an MRI.
+However, if there is not a deformity, a diagnosis is based on the location of the pain, an X-ray and, in some cases, an MRI.

-Moreover, a sling, pain relieving medications, and cold packs can help to alleviate the pain of a shoulder separation.
-As a way to help keep the AC joint less mobile, a more complicated supporter may be used.
-Even if there is a major deformity due to the injury, most people go back to nearly having full function of their shoulder.
-Further, in some cases, people will continue to have pain located in the AC joint even if the deformity is mild.
+The physician will prescribe a pain relieving medications, and cold packs that can help to alleviate the pain of a shoulder separation.
+As a way to help keep the AC joint less mobile, a sling or a more complicated supporter or brace may be used.
+Even if there is a major deformity due to the injury, most people go back to full or nearly function of their shoulder.
+In some cases, people will continue to have pain located in the AC joint even if the deformity is mild.
 The pain can be due to:

 Contact between both ends of the joint when it is in motion